-Stand-up desks in call centres
+Are stand-up desks in call centres any good?

 New research has revealed call centre workers using stand-up desks feel more energised and are just as productive as those using traditional ones, according to a small Australian study.